Support ticket

-An issue tracking system (also ITS, trouble ticket system, support ticket, request management or incident ticket system) is a computer software package that manages and maintains lists of issues.
-Issue tracking systems are generally used in collaborative settings, especially in large or distributed collaborations, but can also be employed by individuals as part of a time management or personal productivity regimen.
-These systems often encompass resource allocation, time accounting, priority management, and oversight workflow in addition to implementing a centralized issue registry.
+A support ticket (also trouble ticket or incident ticket) or simply ticket is a running report on a particular problem, its status, and other relevant data for incidents that occur or concerns that arise within an organization, especially related to customer support.
+Tickets are generally used in collaborative settings, especially in large or distributed collaborations, but can also be employed by individuals as part of a time management or personal productivity regimen.
+Tickets often call for resource allocation, time accounting, priority management, and oversight workflow in addition to the desired response.